Four Good Reasons Seniors Should Have Life Insurance

 Life insurance for seniors in Canada makes sense because it can help reduce some of the financial burden that is caused when one spouse dies.

 2. Life insurance can help cover final expenses.
 The average cost for a funeral and burial in Canada is $6000.
 For a senior citizen living on a fixed income, that cost can be devastating.
 Even a small term life insurance policy can provide tax free, liquid cash that will help to cover these expenses.
 This is another reason that life insurance for seniors in Canada is a necessity.

 3. Life insurance can help pay off debts.
 Senior citizens are living longer than ever, with some of the elderly requiring the aid of supported and assisted living services, or in-home care agencies to support them with everyday life.
 However, the cost for extra care or specialized medical treatments can be overwhelming.
 Having the right care service for your family member could make a world of difference to them, ensuring they have the right care for their needs, you can check out Care For Family here.
 The cost of living for seniors in a long-term residential care facility varies from province to province, with the average cost being between $1,597 and $2,178 per month.
 When you consider these numbers, a senior citizen could be spending much of their income on basic living expenses.
 Life insurance for seniors in Canada can help surviving family members to pay off any extra outstanding debts.
-This includes credit card debt, car loans, outstanding taxes and even additional medical expenses or living expenses.
+This includes credit card debt, car loans, outstanding taxes, and even additional medical expenses or living expenses.
 Even a small life insurance policy can help surviving family members.
 If you have outstandings, your family could also help pay off those debts with the use of debt payoff planners from personal banking companies similar to SoFi so they won’t have to worry about it.